ChinaKnowledge.de -

 Jan 5, 2013 © Ulrich Theobald

-The 4-juan-long book Jiuxing xuefa describes the influence of the "Nine Stars" or Planets (jiuxing 九星) on the energetic nodes (xue 穴, literally "cavities") that are auspicious spots in landscape.
+The 4-juan-long book Jiuxing xuefa describes the influence of the "Nine Stars" or Planets (jiuxing 九星) on the energetic nodes (xue 穴, literally "cavities") that are auspicious spots in the landscape.
 The Nine Planets are the sun (taiyang 太陽 "Great Yang"), the moon (taiyin 太陰 "Great Yin"), Venus (jinxing 金星), Mercury (shuixing 水星), "Purple Energy" (ziqi 紫炁), "Heavenly Funds" (tiancai 天財), the trinity "Concave Brain" (aonao 凹腦), "Double Brain" (shuangnao 雙腦), and "Flat Brain" (pingnao 平腦), and the constellations Tiangang 天罡 and Zaohuo 燥火.

 All these "planets" were believed to effect nine functions and shapes in the landscape that were compared with the human body, namely "regular corpus" (zhengti 正體), "open mouth" (kaikou 開口), "hanging breasts" (xuanru 懸乳), "curved legs" (gongjiao 弓腳), "double arms" (shuangbi 雙臂), "single limbs" (dangu 單股), "inclined brains" (cenao 側腦), "boneless spots" (mogu 沒骨), and "flat faces" (pingmian 平面).
 For each of these relations, the Jiuxing xuefa provides annotated illustrations.
-The author makes the important point that negative forms can be changed into auspicious ones.
+The author makes the critical point that negative forms can be changed into auspicious ones.
 Edges and points in the landscape, for instance, can be changed into round forms that are not poisonous but auspicious.

 Source:

-Li Xueqin 李學勤, Lü Wenyu 呂文鬰, eds.
-(1996).
-Siku da cidian 四庫大辭典 (Changchun: Jilin daxue chubanshe), Vol. 2, 1786.
+Li Xueqin 李學勤, and Lü Wenyu 呂文郁, eds.
+1996.
+Siku da cidian 四庫大辭典, vol. 2, 1786.
+Changchun: Jilin daxue chubanshe.